 Follow Colleen on Social Media

 Colleen Boyd Turner was among the most prominent female skaters of the 1960s, forming the first-ever all-girls team—La Femme Skateboard Team of Pacific Palisades—with Suzie Rowland and Donna Cash.
-Colleen was also notable for winning first place in flatland slalom at the 1965 International Skateboarding Championships in Anaheim, scoring an appearance on ABC’s Wide World of Sports and in the pages Skateboarder Magazine in the process.
-As if that weren’t enough, she also invented such tricks as the one-footed tail wheelie, and the inverted frog stand with her legs over her arms.
+Colleen was notable for winning first place in the flatland slalom event at the 1965 International Skateboarding Championships in Anaheim, scoring an appearance on ABC’s Wide World of Sports and in the pages of Skateboarder Magazine in the process.
+She also introduced tricks such as the one-footed tail wheelie and the inverted frog stand with her legs over her arms.

-In her spare time, Colleen enjoys body surfing and boogie boarding, learning Spanish, writing articles, exploring synchronicities and spiritual experiences, communication best practices (the term “face plant” is recognized as the same in any sport), swimming in the ocean or pool with her two grandkids, and family get-togethers.
+In her spare time, Colleen enjoys body surfing and boogie boarding, learning Spanish, writing articles, exploring synchronicities and spiritual experiences, communication best practices (noting that the term “face plant” is recognized as the same in any sport), swimming in the ocean or pool with her two grandkids, and family get-togethers.
 She gives skateboarding credit for giving her the courage to join the Air Force.
-In fact, she is a retired U.S. Air Force Reserve officer (Lieutenant Colonel), a retired Communications Analyst for the VA Office of Inspector General, communications management consultant / sole proprietor for C. Turner, PhD in social welfare, and a volunteer in support of veterans’ mental health and deported veterans.
-After not skateboarding for nearly 40 years, Colleen climbed on board again in 2014 for the Skateboarding’s First Wave reunion, and on Go Skateboarding Day in 2021.
-Inspired by that, she is working on her senior citizen comeback, complete with a new team: the Over the Hillers (but not underground yet); and new sponsors: Band-Aid, Ben Gay, Centrum Silver, and of course, Depends.
+In fact, she is a retired U.S. Air Force Reserve officer (Lieutenant Colonel), a retired Communications Analyst for the VA Office of Inspector General, communications management consultant / sole proprietor for C. Turner, earned a PhD in Social Welfare, and a volunteer in support of veterans’ mental health and deported veterans.
+She has also just been inducted into the CIF Los Angeles Hall of Fame for her accomplishments in volleyball – UCLA retired jersey.